loganprit/periodic-tables/README.md

 ## Additional Notes

-- Future improvements include implementing smooth transition animations between pages and the ability to search by last name.
+- Future improvements include implementing smooth transition animations between pages, skeleton loading and the ability to search by last name.
 - Credits to the Thinkful team for guidance and support.